StrataCare

 Clarity before action.

-StrataCare conducts low-burden, observational audits that help executive leadership determine whether structural operational risk is present — or whether validated inaction is the correct decision.This is a leadership-facing audit.
+StrataCare conducts low-burden observational audits that help executive leadership determine whether baseline performance is structurally supported — or whether it depends on sustained human compensation.This work is leadership-facing, non-clinical, and non-disruptive.

 What We Do